egovernment/egovernment.github.io/_how-to/other/504-section-applicability.markdown

 sub-category: ''
 rate: '1'
 number: '504'
 introduction-text: "This recipe covers the applicability of sections.
-It's about conditions which rule the section's visibility (both in terms of views as well as the validation flow).""
+It's about conditions which rule the section's visibility (both in terms of views as well as the validation flow)."
 prevUrl: 503
 nextUrl:
 done: 'yes'